robotics-upo/fire_node/README.md

 Dependencies: rospy, and std_msgs

 The aim of this code is to detect the borders of a fire in thermal images.
-In order to do so, the node subscribes to the topic flip_image, getting the images, detects the fire in those images, if they exist, and publishes them in a new topic called fire.
+In order to do so, the node subscribes to the topic flip_image to obtain the images, detects the fire in those images, if they exist, and publishes them in a new topic called fire.

 This code contains two algorithms to detect it: